 We have both options!
-You can apply at home or on the go using our convenient online application: Apply for a HELOC.
-Of course, you can always come into any Bank of Utah branch location to apply for a home equity loan.
-Find a Bank of Utah Location
+You can apply at home or on the go using our convenient online application.
+Of course, you can always come into any Bank of Utah branch to apply for a home equity line of credit.

 Yes, most loans require a limited appraisal to determine the value of the home, which we request at no cost to you for loan amounts under $250,000.

-Yes!
-As long as the amount of the line of credit is less than $250,000 and you keep the line open for longer than 3 years, there are no closing costs or prepayment penalties.
+As long as the line of credit is less than $250,000, there are no closing costs.

-Yes.
-A HELOC can be used for any expense.
-A HELOC also has lower interest rates than a credit card, allowing to pay down the balance quicker!
-Contact a Loan Officer to learn more about using a HELOC for debt consolidation.
+Yes, a HELOC can be used for any expense.
+A HELOC also has lower interest rates than a credit card, allowing you to pay down the balance quicker!
+Contact a loan officer to learn more about using a HELOC for debt consolidation.